mcbunkus/mcbunkus/content/blog/simple-kalman-filter.md

 ---
-title: 'Simple Kalman Filters'
+title: "Simple Kalman Filters"
-date: '2020-06-09'
+date: "2020-06-09"
-author: 'Austen LeBeau'
+author: "Austen LeBeau"
-cover: 'images/programming/kalman/kalman-post.jpg'
+cover: "images/programming/kalman/kalman-post.jpg"
 description: "A little bit about Kalman filters, how they work, what they're for, and how to use them."
 type: post
 math: true